MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-github-actions/includes/2-understand-environments.md

 When you deploy to an environment within your workflow, you need to use a federated credential that's scoped to that environment.

-In this module, your workflow inludes several jobs, many of which connect and deploy to Azure.
+In this module, your workflow includes several jobs, many of which connect and deploy to Azure.
 Some of the jobs use environments, and some don't.
 So, you create two federated credentials for each of your workload identities: one scoped to the environment and one scoped to the _main_ branch.